riboviz/riboviz/docs/user/install.md

 > biocLite("ShortRead")
 ```

-For example, for R 3.5, install in R:
+For example, for R 3.5 or R 3.6, install in R:

 ```r
 > install.packages("BiocManager")